 Our Year 1 Mathematics curriculum builds upon the skills and knowledge the children have gained during their time in our EYFS.
-The children will have developed a strong grounding in number so that they have the building blocks to excel mathematically and a strong base from which the mastery of maths is built.
+Through the NCETM Mastering Number programme, the children will develop a strong grounding in number so that they have the building blocks to excel mathematically and a strong base from which the mastery of maths is built.
 They will have gained a deep understanding of number to 10, including the composition of each number, be able to subitize and know number bonds to 5 and 10.
 They will have looked at patterns within numbers to 10, including evens and odds and double facts and the pattern of the counting system to 20 and beyond.
 They will also have looked at quantities up to 10 in different contexts and be able to say when one quantity is greater or less than or the same.
 They will have been given frequent and varied opportunities to build and apply their understanding through the use of manipulatives, to spot connections, look for patterns and relationships and to develop a ‘have a go’ attitude.

 Whilst teaching the National Curriculum, we do not follow a particular scheme of work in terms of materials and rate of coverage.
-The NCETM “spine” documents under-pin our pedagogical approach and offer guidance so that teachers can plan and write lessons that meet the needs of each class.
+The NCETM "spine" documents under-pin our pedagogical approach and ensure teachers can plan and deliver lessons that align with the DfE's non-statutory guidance for teaching mathematics whilst meeting the needs of the children in their class.
 Small steps for both conceptual and procedural understanding are planned for, giving due consideration to common misconceptions that are likely to occur.
 Additional quality materials may be used to supplement these.
-Teachers teach topics until they feel that an appropriate depth of understanding has been achieved by the vast majority of the group.
-Gaps in learning are identified in a timely manner by teachers and addressed through “same day intervention”.
-We expect all topics within the National Curriculum to have been covered to some degree over the year Children use concrete, pictorial and abstract models for each topic as appropriate to the learning context.
-Research conducted by the EEF underpins our expectation that a variety of manipulatives and representations will be used in all year groups and with children at all levels of attainment to support learning before procedural methods are used.
-This allows children to select from a range of strategies for both efficiency and to support success.
+Topics are taught until teachers feel that an appropriate depth of understanding has been achieved by the vast majority of the group.
+Gaps in learning are identified in a timely manner and addressed through “same day intervention”.
+We expect all topics within the National Curriculum to have been covered over the course of the year.
+Children use concrete, pictorial and abstract models for each topic as appropriate to the learning context.
+Research conducted by the EEF underpins our expectation that a variety of manipulatives and representations will be used in all year groups and with children at all levels of attainment.
+This supports learning before procedural methods are used, and allows children to select from a range of strategies for both efficiency and to support success.
 Procedural methods for calculation are taught alongside mental and structural methods for fluency and variation.

 Children will be expected to apply this learning within a range of contexts rather than completing extended procedural practice.
 Fluency does not equate to speed but to efficient choice of strategy which may well increase speed, particularly when trying to recall times tables.